 Slow Cooker Kalua Pork is the most tender and delicious slow cooked pork.
 It can be used in a variety of ways like adding to sandwiches, baked potatoes, burritos, and rice bowls!
-It’s inspired by the traditional Hawaiian Kalua Pig recipe and is quite possibly one of the most delicious recipes ever.
+It’s inspired by the traditional Hawaiian Kalua Pig.
 Perfect for parties and potlucks because EVERYBODY loves it!

 What is Slow Cooker Kalua Pork?

 Well first of all, it does not contain any coffee liqueur.
 Haha!
 I can’t tell you how many messages I got the other day when I posted about this pork asking why I would put Kahlua (the coffee flavored liquor) in a recipe.
 Not many folks have heard of Kalua Pork (also known as Kalua Pig) unless they’ve traveled to Hawaii, but that’s bout to change here on The Skinny-dish Dish, y’all are gonna love this because its literally fall off the bone mouth wateringly delicious and it’s only 4 ingredients!

 Kaula Pork is actually a traditional Hawaiian dish where a whole pig is used and seasoned with Hawaiian salt and wrapped in banana leaves.
 It’s placed into a huge pit that has been dug in the ground.
 The word “kalua” from the name because of cooking it in an underground oven (pit), called imu in Hawaiian.
 It’s traditionally served at luaus.